Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/basics.rst

           Complete.

-Fig. Lasso selection is an example of using the *Lasso select tool* in *Vertex Select Mode*.
+Fig. :ref:`fig-mesh-select-basic-lasso` is an example of using the *Lasso select tool* in *Vertex Select Mode*.

 Additional Selection Tools